 King’s Triple Cross: The three crosses at the top of the crest mirror those on the College’s crest, representing our tie to King’s.
 Their position at the top demonstrates our dedication to placing God as first priority in our lives.

-The red cross is set as the center mark of our crest, representing who we place our identity in as Christians.
-It is Christ, at the forefront on our shield, who enables us and gives us strength to serve in the hard places.
+Red Cross: The red cross is the center mark of our crest, representing how, as Christians, we find our identity in Christ.
+At the forefront of our shield, Jesus enables and strengthens us to serve in the hardest of places.
 The red cross also represents our namesake, Clara Barton, who founded the American Red Cross.

-Written around the perimeter of the banner are four Latin words-Unitas, Civitas, Pietas, and Honestas.
-These four words represent the values and mission statement of the House.
-Unitas translates as “the state of being one” which corresponds to our values of Sisterhood.
-Civitas, meaning “part of the city-state,” represents the value of Excellence, which we strive to uphold and embody in all we do.
-Honestas means “honesty/integrity,” which is an intrinsic aspect of Transparency.
-These words are placed around the shield to represent the guard and hedge that they form around our community, protecting our hearts as individuals and our fellowship with each other.
+Values: Written around the perimeter of the banner are four Latin words: Unitas, Civitas, Pietas, and Honestas.
+These four words represent the foundational values of the House.
+Unitas translates as “the state of being one,” corresponding to our value of Sisterhood.
+Civitas, meaning “part of the city-state,” represents the value of Excellence, that we strive to uphold and embody in all that we do.
+Pietas, defined as “duty” and “loyalty,” refers to our responsibility to demonstrate our value of Servanthood to those around us.
+Finally, Honestas means “honesty” and “integrity,” which are intrinsic aspects of transparency.
+These words are placed around the shield to represent the guarding hedge that they form around our community, protecting our hearts as individuals and our fellowship with each other.